-I understand that a copy of this exam clinical centers and coordinators. form, including laboratory results will be sent to my assigned
+I understand that a copy of this exam form, including laboratory results will be sent to my assigned clinical centers and coordinators.

 Student Signature: Date:

+Practitioner Contact:

-Practitioner Contact: If you are currently in treatment for a practitioner in an emergency?
-Yes any condition, physical or emotional, may we contact your No □
+If you are currently in treatment for any condi practitioner in an emergency?
+Yes $\Box$ N ition, physical or emotional, may we contact yo No □ our

 Student Signature: Date:

-If yes, please provide us with the foll lowing information:
+If yes, please provide us with the following in formation:

 Practitioner's Name: Specialty:

 Address: Telephone:

 City: State: Zip: